 Comparison of results with competitor tests results

-What kind of results should I expect from “green” medications vs. yellow of red medications?
+3. What kind of results should I expect from “green” medications vs. yellow or red medications?
 (How likely is it that treatment with a “red” medication will be successful?)

 The goal of prescribing according to pharmacogenetic insights is to increase the likelihood that an individual will find treatment success faster (i.e. avoid multiple cycles of trial and error) while minimizing the chance of side effects.
 Drugs may be categorized as “red” (not recommended) for a variety of different reasons.
 Depending on how a gene variant impacts a specific drug’s metabolism, the individual may experience various combinations of increased or decreased efficacy or side effects (see table below).
 In general, if a drug is categorized as “red”, it is unlikely to produce the expected efficacy and/or tolerability and hence the overall net effect is expected to be negative (and in some cases, may be hazardous) for the patient versus using an alternative option.